Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/7_Buzzer.rst

 .. image:: ../_static/imgs/7_Buzzer/Chapter07_07.png
     :align: center

-:red:`In our kit, the PNP transistor is marked with 8550, and the NPN transistor is marked with 8050.`
+:combo:`red font-bolder:In our kit, the PNP transistor is marked with 8550, and the NPN transistor is marked with 8050.`

 Based on the transistor's characteristics, it is often used as a switch in digital circuits.
 As micro-controller's capacity to output current is very weak, we will use transistor to amplify current and drive large-current components.